-Your employer will continue to pay the Group Life contributions while you are receiving sick pay or WorkSafeBC (WSBC) wage loss benefits, are on an Employment Standards Act leave or during the first 150 working hours of any other unpaid leave.
-Coverage can continue while you are on an unpaid leave in excess of 150 hours if you pay 100% of the contributions.
-You may be eligible to purchase coverage on lay-off for a limited period of time.
-For further information, refer to your collective agreement.
+Your coverage for all benefits will continue without cost to you while you are receiving sick pay or WSBC wage loss benefits, or are on an Employment Standards Act leave including compassionate, maternity or parental leave.

+During the first 20 work days of any other unpaid leave your coverage for all benefits will continue without cost to you.
+Group Life coverage can continue while you are on unpaid leave beyond 20 work days if you pay the contributions.

-If you receive LTD benefits from this Plan, your Group Life coverage will continue as long as you are receiving LTD benefits and remain an employee, at no cost to you.
+If you receive LTD benefits from this Plan, your Group Life coverage will continue as long as you remain an employee, without cost to you.